 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
 Dixie School Log Cabin (approx. 8.2 miles away); The Last Bare Knuckle Prize Fight (approx. 9.7 miles away); Old West Florida (approx. 10.1 miles away); Camp Shelby (approx. 11.7 miles away); William Carey College (approx. 12.3 miles away); Hi-Hat Club Hub City Lodge No 627 (approx. 13.2 miles away); Demonstration School (approx. 13.4 miles away).

 More about this marker.
 Located in front of Library

 Credits.
 This page was last revised on June 6, 2018.
-This page originally submitted on June 6, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 45 times since then.
+It was originally submitted on June 6, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 63 times since then and 5 times this year.
 Photos: 1, 2. submitted on June 6, 2018.